 While I was building the breadboard prototype I also took the opportunity to create a new test/programming board for PIC microcontrollers and my PICKit 3 programmer.
 I normally use the low pin count dev board, but it lacks peripherals and isn’t configurable.

-It took the the normal three weeks for the PCB’s to arrived and populating the board took longer that I anticipated due to the number of LED’s and resisters.
+It took the normal three weeks for the PCBs to arrive, and populating the board took longer than I anticipated due to the number of LED’s and resisters.
 Next time I’ll use a resister pack and pre-made LED strip.

 The result was great, the completed PCB worked just like the prototype – phew.
-I quickly ran through the stack of Z80’s that I had previously removed as suspect from ZX Spectrums, followed by the ones received from AliExpress.
+I quickly ran through the stack of Z80s that I had previously removed as faulty from ZX Spectrums, followed by the ones received from AliExpress.

 All of the code and PCB designs are on GitHub

 I have started to prototype version 2 which will take the DRAM refresh into account and hopefully execute some real code on the Z80 not just NOP instructions, but that’s for another blog.

 |D3->D18||LEDs of your choice (I have used ultrabright blue)|